erichVK5/HybridRingCouplerFootprintGenerator/README.md

 Tips:

 The utility adds input and output pads in the final four lines of the footprint file.
-Users will need to specify their dimensions to achieve the required stripline impedance relative to the power divider arms.
+Users will need to specify their dimensions to achieve the required stripline impedance relative to the hybrid ring.

 Users may wish to experiment with segment lengths to achieve a suitably rounded contour, and dimensions should be verified before sending off designs for fabrication.